Mali entry requirements for Madagascar passport holders

 Proof of departure from Mali

-Mali requires a yellow fever vaccination certificate for all travelers over 1 year old.
-Get the vaccine at least 10 days before departure and carry the certificate with your passport.
+Mali requires a valid yellow fever vaccination certificate for all travelers.
+Without it, you may be denied entry or forced to get vaccinated at the airport.
+Get vaccinated at least 10 days before travel and carry the certificate with your passport.

 What happens at the border